Gold rises as safe-haven demand, rate cut bets keep prices elevated

 PHOTO

-Gold prices advanced on Monday, as the metal's appeal was boosted by safe-haven demand owing to tensions in the Middle-East, while markets raised bets that the Federal reserve will cut rates sooner than expected.
+Gold prices advanced on Monday, as the metal's appeal was boosted by safe-haven demand owing to tensions in the Middle East, while markets raised bets that the Federal Reserve will cut rates as soon as March.

 The war between Israel and Hamas has passed the 100-day mark as Israel continues its fierce offensive, while the Houthi militia's threat to respond to U.S. air strikes on Yemen kept risks elevated.